woylie/doggo/README.md

   alternatively styled variations of the same HTML elements.
 - The library is designed without default styles and does not prefer any particular CSS framework.

+## Status

+The library is actively developed.
+Being in its early stages, the library may undergo significant changes, leading to potential breaking changes.